MicrosoftDocs/globalization/globalization/methodology/international-design.md

 A universal policy to consider globalization is all about saving time and money, and providing the experience customers expect.
 World-readiness should be examined for every component of an application.

+This article can be considered a check-list of points to cover when reviewing world-readiness.

 ## What makes a feature world ready?